Delbert Gee

-Delbert Gee is a retired Alameda County Superior Court Judge who served for 20 years until 2022, presiding over both civil and criminal cases.
+Delbert Gee is a retired Alameda County Superior Court Judge who served from 2002 to 2022, presiding over both civil and criminal cases.

-He began his legal career in 1980 as a Deputy District Attorney in Ventura County where he tried 33 jury trials to verdict, and then spent the next 20 years in private practice as a civil litigator in San Francisco.
+He began his legal career in 1980 as a Deputy District Attorney in Ventura County where he tried 33 jury trials to verdict.
+Gee was a civil litigator for the following 20 years in San Francisco.

-He graduated from the Santa Clara University School of Law as a member of the Law Review, and received his undergraduate degree from the University of California, Davis as a first generation college student.
+Gee was as a member of the Law Review; receiving his undergraduate degree from the University of California Davis and his law degree from Santa Clara University School of Law.
+Gee was a first generation college student.